Dr. Rodney Cooper

 Dr. Cooper currently teaches at the Charlotte campus, but also taught at Gordon-Conwell’s South Hamilton campus.
 While in New England, he served as Associate Pastor and led the men’s ministries at historic Tremont Temple Baptist Church in downtown Boston.

 From 1995-1997, Dr. Cooper served as the National Director of Promise Keepers.
-He also served as the first Executive Director/President of the Houston Bible Institute, now called the College of Biblical Studies, in Houston, TX.
+He also served as the first Executive Director/President of the Houston Bible Institute, now called the College of Biblical Studies, in Houston, TX, which is the largest urban training center in the country.
 One of the very first multi-cultural institutions in the country, the Institute now has nearly 2,000 students and the same multi-cultural emphasis.

 In addition to serving as a teacher, Dr. Cooper is an internationally known speaker.
 He has spoken at the Pentagon, Promise Keeper Stadium events, Dennis Rainey “I Still Do” conferences and various Bible conferences.
 He has made several trips to Africa to work with the Association of Evangelicals of Africa and Madagascar and has spoken at conferences on military bases in Korea.
 Dr. Cooper served as chaplain for the Houston Oilers and the Houston Astros franchises and has spoken to many other professional teams, including the Pittsburgh Steelers, Dallas Cowboys and Houston Rockets.